zoolanders/documentation/02.extensions/zoolingual/01.basics/03.integration/docs.md

 The language can be set on the element **Configuration** and/or **Assignment** allowing to set a base restriction in the Configuration and override it in the layout positions assignment.
 This powerful feature is specially handy when dealing with number/date values elements, like a Birthday, which value requires no translation, but rather display localization; assigning the element on the same position once for each language and adjusting its display options for it, will do the trick!

 >>> Tag translation and translation through Submission is currently unsupported.
-But you can check the [troubleshooting section](/extensions/zoolingual/troubleshooting/translation-through-submission) for some workaround to make Submission work with ZOOlingual.

 ## Content